zim514/script.service.hue/README.md

  2. [Install to Kodi from Zip](https://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files)

 ## Features:
-- Create and delete multi-room scenes
-    - Adjust your lights' colour and brightness
-    - Optional transition time for scenes
-    - Supports lights in multiple rooms or zones
+- Use standard Hue Scenes
+  - Configure scenes from the official Hue app and select them in the add-on settings
-    - Edit your scenes in 3rd party apps
+  - Now supports dynamic scenes
-    - Apply selected scene on video or audio player actions
-    - Can be disabled based on video type or duration

-- Ambilight Support
-    - **_Not supported with all hardware_**
-    - Lights synchronize with on-screen colour

-- Daylight detection
+- Daytime configuration
-    - Uses Hue's sunrise and sunset settings
+    - Uses Hue's sunset and geolocation settings
-    - Disable during daylight hours
+    - Disable until configured morning time (default 8:00 AM)
     - If sunset falls while watching media, optionally turn on lights
     - Add-on does nothing at sunset if there's no playback

 - Scheduling
     - Set a start and end time at which the add-on should be enabled
     - Time in 24h format (Eg: 22:00, not 10:00 PM)
-    - Disable during daylight setting takes precedence over active hours
+    - Disable during daytime setting takes precedence over active hours

 ## Experimental Ambilight Support
 You can now configure multiple lights to match playing video as closely as possible.